oracle/node-oracledb/doc/api.md

-If you open more than four connections, such as via increasing [`poolMax`](#proppoolpoolmax), you should increase the number of threads available to node-oracledb.
+If you open more than four connections, such as via increasing [`poolMax`](#proppoolpoolmax), you should increase the number of worker threads available to node-oracledb.

+The thread pool size should be at least equal to the maxiumum number of connections.
+If the application does database and non-database work concurrently, extra threads could also be required for optimal throughput.

 Node.js worker threads executing database statements on a connection will commonly wait until round-trips between node-oracledb and the database are complete.
 When an application handles a sustained number of user requests, and database operations take some time to execute or the network is slow, then the four default threads may all be held in use.
 This prevents other connections from beginning work and stops Node.js from handling more user load.
-Increasing the number of worker threads may improve throughput.
+Increasing the number of worker threads may improve throughput and prevent [deadlocks](https://github.com/oracle/node-oracledb/issues/603#issuecomment-277017313).
 Do this by setting the environment variable [UV_THREADPOOL_SIZE](http://docs.libuv.org/en/v1.x/threadpool.html) before starting Node.